OuroborosGames/On-the-hill/story-scrapbook/knowledge-is-power.md

 what feels like eternity, you make your way through the crowd and leave the building.

-It's quite outside, despite the fact that a few guild members who had too much to drink are desperately fighting an uneven battle against the gravity.
+It's quiet outside, despite the fact that a few guild members who had too much to drink are desperately fighting an uneven battle against the gravity.
 You walk home and when you're there, you fall asleep quickly.